rwanwork/CMake-Example/README.md

 About CMake Example
 -------------------

-This software was implemented by Raymond Wan while I was at the Hong Kong University of Science and Technology.
+This software was implemented by Raymond Wan.
 My contact details are:

-     E-mails:  rwan.work@gmail.com
+     E-mail:  rwan.work@gmail.com
-               OR
-               raymondwan@ust.hk

 My homepage is [here](http://www.rwanwork.info/).